jvloo/popcat-popbot/README.md

 <img src="https://i.imgur.com/y8uFBvn.png">

-*The screenshot is captured on Selenium browser which fails on CORS policy sometimes.
-Recommended to use a Chrome browser with the JS script*
+*The screenshot is captured on Selenium browser which fails on CORS policy sometimes.*

+*Recommended to use a Chrome browser with the JS script instead.*

 ## Credit